JeMaNd-r/Conservation_across_scales/README.md

 On the project main page on GitHub, click on the green button `Code` and then click on `Download ZIP`.
 Alternatively, you can `clone` the repository.

+All datasets except *LABELS_functions.csv* and *Elevation_Worldclim_Global_METADATA.txt* require downloading or requesting.
+Climate rasters (*CHELSA_bio1_1981-2010_V.2.1.tif*, *CHELSA_bio12_1981-2010_V.2.1.tif*) were obtained from CHELSA on 2022-04-10, and *Elevation_Worldclim_Global.tif* from WorldClim on 2022-12-21.
+Sequencing datasets (*Diversity_[temp_scale].csv*, *Diversity_global_atlas.csv*) correspond to pre-processed soil biodiversity and functioning data from providers of corresponding global, continental, and regional datasets.

+Global dataset:
+The *Global_Atlas_drylands_V2.xlsx* and *GlobalAtlasv2_conservation_heterogeneity_papers_v2.xlsx* datasets contain dryland and alternative global data, respectively.
+It can be requested from Fernando T. Maestre Gil.

+Continental dataset:
+The *LUCAS_2018_iDiv_20221018.csv* dataset covers continental Europe.
+It can be requested through European Soil Data Centre, [ESDAC](https://esdac.jrc.ec.europa.eu/content/soil-function-data-measured-lucas-2018-sites-across-eu).
+Coordinates need to be requested separately from ESDAC directly or from Alberto Orgiazzi.

+Regional dataset:
+The *SoilReCon_Data_211123.csv* dataset represents regional data from Portugal.
+It can be requested from Concha Cano-Diaz.

 ## 2. Description of the project